Homonyms in Medical Language

 Homographs

-Homographs are words that are spelled the same but have different meanings, such as lead (a metal), and lead (to guide or go ahead of).
+Homographs are words that are spelled the same but have different meanings.

 Homophones

-Homophones are words that are spelled differently but sound the same and have different meanings, such as there and their.
+Homophones are words that are spelled differently but sound the same and have different meanings.

 ileum – the last section of the small intestine, between the jejunum and the colon